gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/linking-git-commits-to-jira-issues-gij-cloud.md

         <span class="logoimg"></span>
     </div>
     <div class="imsgbox">
-        Saving the changes triggers a repository reindexing to show new associations.
+        Saving changes triggers a repository reindex to display the new associations.
     </div>
     </div>
 </div>

 &nbsp;
 * * *
 &nbsp;

-## How to Link Branches to a Jira Issue
+## Link Branches to a Jira Issue

-Associate branches to a Jira issue by inserting the Jira issue key in the branch name when creating them.
+Include the Jira issue key in the branch name when you create a new branch.

-### Via Git Service (GitHub Example)
+### Create a Branch in Your Git Service (GitHub Example)

 <img src='/wp-content/uploads/gij-github-web-create-branch-sample.png' style='margin:25px auto;max-width:100%;display:block;' />

-Create a branch and associate it to a Jira issue:

-1. Select the _master_ branch dropdown.
+1. Click the branch dropdown (showing **master** or your current branch).

-2. Enter a new branch name in the search box.
-Mention a Jira issue key in the name to associate it to the Jira issue.
+2. Enter a new branch name that includes the Jira issue key.

-3. Click the result to create the new branch.
+3. Click the result to create the branch.

-### Via Git Integration for Jira App
+### Create a Branch from Jira

-You can also do this via the Jira issue Git integration developer panel:

 1. Open a Jira issue.

-2. On the right sidebar, click **Git Integration**.
-This opens the Jira issue Git integration developer panel.
+2. Click **Git Integration** in the right sidebar.
 3. Click **Create branch**.
 4. Select a repository.

-5. Select the Source branch to use as base.
+5. Select the source branch to use as a base.

-6. The Branch name is automatically generated from the issue summary with inserted Jira issue key.

-7. Edit the proposed name but leave the Jira issue key as is, or accept the generated branch name as it is.
+6. Edit the proposed branch name if needed, but keep the Jira issue key.
+7. Click **Create branch**.

 &nbsp;
 * * *
 &nbsp;

-## How to Link Pull or Merge Requests to a Jira Issue
+## Link Pull or Merge Requests to a Jira Issue

-Associate pull or merge requests to a Jira issue by inserting the Jira issue key in the pull request when creating them.
+Include the Jira issue key in the pull request title or description when you create a new PR/MR.

-### Via Git Service
+### Create a Pull Request in Your Git Service

 ![](/wp-content/uploads/gij-github-web-create-pull-request-sample.png)

-Create a pull/merge request and associate it to a Jira issue:

-1. Set base and compare as required. (branch to master)
+1. Set the base and compare branches (for example, feature branch to master).

-2. Enter a new pull request title in the provided box.
-Mention a Jira issue key in the title to associate it to the Jira issue.
+2. Enter a title that includes the Jira issue key.

-3. Mentioning a Jira issue key in the description also associates this pull request to the Jira issue.
+3. Optionally, include the Jira issue key in the description for additional linking.

-### Via Git Integration for Jira App

-You can also do this via the Jira issue Git integration developer panel:
+4. Submit the pull request.

+### Create a Pull Request from Jira

 1. Open a Jira issue.

-2. On the right sidebar, click **Git Integration**.
-This opens the Jira issue Git integration developer panel.
+2. Click **Git Integration** in the right sidebar.

-3. Click **Create pull request** or **Create merge request** (GitLab).
+3. Click **Create pull request** (or **Create merge request** for GitLab).
 4. Select a repository.

-5. Select the Source branch to use as base.
+5. Select the source branch.

-6. Select the Target branch to merge the source branch to.
+6. Select the target branch.

-7. The PR/MR name is automatically generated from the issue summary with inserted Jira issue key.

-8. Edit the proposed name but leave the Jira issue key as is, or accept the generated name as it is.
+7. Edit the proposed name if needed, but keep the Jira issue key.
+8. Submit the request.

 &nbsp;
 * * *
 &nbsp;

 [**Prev:** Web linking](/git-integration-for-jira-cloud/web-linking-gij-cloud)